 Airports themselves, rapidly expanding both in number and size, have become engines of urban growth.
 At the extreme end sits Brasília, which was not only conceived in the 1950s as both a capital and a major air hub, but had its first building materials flown in by air and was designed to look like an airplane from above.
 But airport∞driven development is increasingly common in the United States, as well: John Kasarda, a University of North Carolina business professor, has coined the term “aerotropolis” to describe the mini-cities that have grown up around airports, bringing in first hotels for business travellers, then office parks packed with pharmaceutical and tech companies that need to ship out their products quickly.
 In the ’80s, Dallas-Fort Worth’s status as a major air hub brought in hundreds of thousands of distribution and manufacturing jobs, along with a conglomeration of high∞tech firms that now rivals Silicon Valley.

-the social changes wrought by cheap airfares are not going to run perfectly in reverse, like the bombing of Dresden in Slaughterhouse Five.
+Even in the most pessimistic scenarios, the social changes wrought by cheap airfares are not going to run perfectly in reverse, like the bombing of Dresden in Slaughterhouse Five.
 Kasarda, for instance, is skeptical that even large increases in fuel prices will mean the end of aerotropolises, which have become largely self-sustaining.
 But what if a hefty decline in air travel is upon us?
+What would that mean?

 To start with, flight may become once again largely confined to a more elite jet-setting class.
 The rest of us may have to vacation closer to home: Even the relatively modest 30 percent dip in air travel after September 11th proved a boon to old-fashioned local attractions like the Texas State Fair and the Bronx Zoo.
 And many people may think twice about relocating a flight away from family members.
 “It will involve a shift in people’s decisions of whether they have to move,” says Vered Amit, a professor of anthropology at Concordia College who studies transnational mobility.
 “If people are separated for longer, don’t see each other as often, it’s going to hurt.”